JPresting/2---Self-Hosted-Infrastructure/oraclecloud-crawl4ai-selfhost/README.md

-# Self-Hosting Crawl4AI mit Auto-Updates & Basic Authentication
+# Self-Hosting Crawl4AI with Auto-Updates & Basic Authentication

-Eine komplette Anleitung zum Einrichten deiner eigenen Crawl4AI-Instanz mit Docker, Nginx, SSL-Zertifikaten, Basic Authentication und automatischen Updates.
+A complete guide to set up your own Crawl4AI instance with Docker, Nginx, SSL certificates, Basic Authentication, and automatic updates.

 ## 🌐 DNS Configuration